backstage/backstage/.changeset/chilly-dodos-drop.md

 '@backstage/plugin-techdocs-backend': patch
 ---

-1. Added option to use Azure Storage as a choice to store the static generated files for TechDocs.
+1. Added option to use Azure Blob Storage as a choice to store the static generated files for TechDocs.